- Computers & Software»

 7. Check Your Memory (RAM)

 Random Access Memory (RAM) is important because the more you have, the more programs your computer can handle.
 According to Digitaltrends.com, 4 - 8 GB of RAM is sufficient for most systems unless you are doing a lot of graphics work.
+I would personally go with 8 GB.

 In Windows 7, you open your start menu and find "Computer".
 Right Click on "Computer" and select "Properties".
 You'll find your ram listed in the "System Properties" window.